eamansour/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ## A bit about Maven

-<a href="http://maven.apache.org" target="_blank">Maven</a> is an Open Source build automation tool, initially created in 2003 and part of the Apache Software Foundation.
+<a href="http://maven.apache.org" target="_blank">Maven</a> is an Open-Source build automation tool, initially created in 2003 and part of the Apache Software Foundation.
 You do not explicitly need to install it - usually, it comes with your Eclipse distribution as the _.m2e_ plugin.
 If, for some reason, it isn't part of your Eclipse distribution, the Galasa Eclipse plugin downloads and installs it silently during its own installation and configuration.
 In extremely rare situations, this might not happen - just drop a message in our <a href="https://galasa.slack.com" target="_blank"> Galasa Slack</a> workspace if you sense this is the case, and we'll help you out. (<a href="https://join.slack.com/t/galasa/shared_invite/zt-ele2ic8x-VepEO1o13t4Jtb3ZuM4RUA" target="_blank">Register to join</a> first if you're not yet a member).
 In any case, if you have run any of the SimBank tests, you are already past this hurdle.

 If you have already installed Maven as part of some other software project, no action is needed.

 Maven is _opinionated_, which means that you need to comply with its expectations about how a project and its directories should be organised.
 When you create a Maven project in Eclipse, you should use the generated structure, or if you are importing a project, the provided structure.

 The most visible practical evidence that a project is a Maven project is its pervasive use of `pom.xml` (Project Object Model) files.
 These XML files contain the magic that allows Maven to manage your project dependencies and build orchestration.
 You will see that a large part of setting up your Galasa project is to configure these properly.

+## A bit about Gradle
+<a href="https://gradle.org" target="_blank">Gradle</a> is an Open-Source build automation tool that was first released in 2008.
+Gradle has the ability to build projects in widely-used languages like Java, Kotlin, and C++, making it an incredibly popular build tool.
+Like Maven, Gradle usually comes integrated with your Eclipse distribution, so you do not need to explicitly install it unless you would like to use Gradle via a command-line interface (see <a href="https://gradle.org/install" target="_blank">Gradle's installation documentation</a> for instructions to install Gradle).
+If you run into any problems with your Gradle installation, just drop us a message in our <a href="https://galasa.slack.com" target="_blank">Galasa Slack workspace</a> and we'll help you out. (<a href="https://join.slack.com/t/galasa/shared_invite/zt-ele2ic8x-VepEO1o13t4Jtb3ZuM4RUA" target="_blank">Register to join</a> first if you're not yet a member).

+If you have already installed Gradle as part of some other software project, no action is needed.

+To determine whether a project is a Gradle project, the project would include files that feature the `.gradle` extension, like `build.gradle` and `settings.gradle`.
+These files are written in Gradle's Groovy DSL or Gradle's Kotlin DSL, and contain everything Gradle needs to manage dependencies, plugins, tasks, and any other project configurations.

 ## Before you start